Fellowship Grant Instructions

 - Describe how the host institution and the mentor will provide appropriate infrastructure or physical resources to the fellow (computer access, personal work space, laboratory space, access to core facilities, library use, research training classes etc).

+III.
 Requirements of the Fellowship Applicant

 - Summary of Proposal in Lay Terms (1 page maximum): Provide a summary for reviewers not trained in science, describing the Fellowship Grant, the project goals and the objectives that you hope to accomplish.